nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 sudo journalctl -u nym-mixnode -o cat | grep "Since startup mixed"
 ```

-If you have created `nym-mixnode.service` file (i.e. you are running your mix node via `systemd`) then this command shows you how many packets have you mixed so far, and should return a list of messages like this:
+If you have created `nym-mixnode.service` file (i.e. you are running your Mix node via `systemd`) then this command shows you how many packets have you mixed so far, and should return a list of messages like this:

 ```
 2021-05-18T12:35:24.057Z INFO  nym_mixnode::node::metrics                      > Since startup mixed 233639 packets!